 Pg.
 1 of 4

 How and why do we exist?
 Some say we don't know.
 Well, "don't know" is not a hypothesis, and it ignores science and logic.
 Many scientists say we are simply the result of natural processes, which are "all there ever was, is, and will be."
 Really?
 That is contradicted by what science says about those processes.
 Namely, all of observed and theoretical nature (i.e., the entire cosmos from subatomic to multiverse and relativity) exists as a series of regressively dependent material events and/or energy.
-Given that, overall entropy and the impossibility of infinite dependent regress it logically follows: (A) Nature has not always existed.
+Given that, overall entropy and the impossibility of an infinite regress of dependent events it logically follows: (A) Nature has not always existed.
 (B) So, nature exists now only because it began.
 (C) Nature could not have begun itself.
 (D) So, only some ‘whatever’ outside of nature (i.e., supranatural) could have begun nature.
 (E) So, nature’s existence proves ‘whatever’ exists.
 (F) So, there is more to reality than nature, and (G) the natural sciences can’t ever explain it or show it to you because they/we can’t see outside of nature.
 (H) So, (despite the hype) naturalism is false because (as shown herein) (I) all natural cosmogonies are logically and functionally incomplete.
+Better to think outside that box.

 E.g., Carl Sagan, Cosmos, 1980; Lawrence Krauss, A Universe from Nothing 2012.